spy16/pyschemes/README.md

 # PySchemes
 PySchemes is a library for validating data structures in Python.
 PySchemes is desinged to be simple and Pythonic.

+## Features
+* Simple representation of schema using primitive Python types (Or Complex types as well)
+* Sane Schema Structures
+* Sane errors

 ## Examples

 ```python